1. Purpose of policy

 Manager, USC Art Gallery

-Notification of the valuation and acknowledgement of donated artworks to the Director, Development Office.
+Notification of the valuation and acknowledgement of donated artworks to the Director, Advancement Office.

 Manager, USC Art Gallery